wardle/oink/README.md

 ### `com.eldrix.oink.importer`

-Provides fast, asynchronous streaming of the LOINC CSV data using clojure's core.async library.
+Provides streaming of the LOINC CSV data using clojure's core.async library.
 Data are read, turned into batches of CSV data and sent on a channel with the type derived from the filename.

 ### `com.eldrix.oink.core`